-One application with a big potential to benefit from AI is quality control software.
-The use of smart cameras and related AI-enabled software are helping manufacturers achieve improved quality inspection at speeds, latency, and costs beyond the capabilities of human inspectors.
-And the timing of the arrival of these smart camera technologies is fortuitous, give the social distancing requirements of COVID-19.
+One application with a big potential to benefit from AI is quality control.
+The use of smart cameras and related AI-enabled software is helping manufacturers achieve improved quality inspection at speeds, latency, and costs beyond the capabilities of human inspectors.
+And the timing of the arrival of these smart camera technologies is fortuitous, given the social distancing requirements of COVID-19.

 Of course, manufacturers have been using machine vision in quality applications for many years now.
 But the addition of deep learning-enabled quality control software represents a departure from earlier machine vision technologies.

-To help understand how AI is changing machine vision, Anatoli Gorchet, co-founder and chief technology officer at Neurala (a supplier of AI vision software for industrial inspections) explains the process behind traditional industrial inspection processes using machine vision.
+To help understand how AI is changing machine vision, Anatoli Gorchet, co-founder and chief technology officer at Neurala (a supplier of AI vision software), explains the process behind traditional industrial inspection processes using machine vision.